varilink/tools-proxy/README.md

 To use this tool within a project requires the following steps:

 1. Add this repository to the project's repository as a Git submodule.
 I base my local development and testing on Docker Compose, so the project's repository will contain the Docker Compose setup to run that project.
+Note that you must add this repository as a Git submodule with the path tools-proxy, so that if you build the proxy service from within your project the build context is correct.
 2. Set the COMPOSE_FILE to include this tool's `docker-compose.yml` file, for example `COMPOSE_FILE=docker-compose.yml:./tools-proxy/docker-compose.yml`.
 The first entry in a concatenated list of files of Docker Compose files sets the root for all relative paths in subsequent Docker Compose file.
 This tool relies on being checked out as a submodule at the level immediately below the project's root folder.
-3. Connect the web service layer of the project to the external network `proxy` that is defined by this tool and make this tool a dependency in order to have it come up whenever you bring up the project's web service.
+3. Connect the web service layer(s) of the project to the network `proxy` that is defined by this tool and make this tool a dependency in order to have it come up whenever you bring up the project's web service(s).
 My [Tools - WordPress](https://github.com/varilink/tools-wordpress) repository has this built-in so when this is used as the basis of WordPress sites then access to this tools comes automatically.
+4. Connect the web service layer(s) of your project and any other layers that it must communicate with, e.g. a database layer, to a back end network, which can be the project's default network of course.
+5. Ensure that the container name(s) for your project's web service(s) are entered into your local hosts file as described in DNS / Host name lookup below.

+Remember that you can't have this tool running simultaneously for more than one project on your desktop, that would lead to a clash on port 80 of the local interface.
+So, you have to manage the running services to avoid this if working on more than one project at once.

 ## DNS / Host name lookup